New self-paced online course from CAL

 Upon registration and payment, you will receive log-on credentials for the course via the email you provided upon registration.

 Each module can be done at your own pace and it should take no more than five hours to complete all three modules.
 You will have three months to complete the course.
-At the conclusion of the course, participants will receive a Certificate of Completion from the Center for Applied Linguistics which can often be used to obtain continuing education credits.
+At the conclusion of the course, participants will receive a certificate of completion from the Center for Applied Linguistics which can often be used to obtain continuing education credits.

 For a quick check on pricing, visit the CAL Store.